 Wood fires hit on all your senses.
 They have a primal feeling and draw you in.
 Wood fires are homey and inviting.
 There is the added benefit that you can make the fire as big or as small as you like.

 You definitely have control with a gas fire, but it’s a different control.
 The ease and instant gratification of a gas fire leads many of our clients to choose gas.
-The ambiance of a wood fire tips the scales the other way.
-Gas fires
+However, the ambiance of a wood fire can tip the scales the other way.

 Other thoughts comparing the two options: